ltsp/ltsp/docs/ltsp.conf.5.md

  * The special [server] section is evaluated only by the ltsp server.
  * The special [common] section is evaluated by both the server and ltsp clients.
  * In the special [clients] section, parameters for all clients can be defined.
-   Most ltsp.conf parameters should be placed here.
+   Most ltsp.conf parameters should be placed there.
  * MAC address, IP address, or hostname sections can be used to apply settings to specific clients.
 Those support globs, for example [192.168.67.*].
  * It's also possible to group parameters into named sections like